Major project maps brain’s wiring

 The brain is among the most complex structures known.
 Each human brain contains approximately 90 billion neurons (more than 10 times the number of people on Earth), which transmit information across roughly 150 trillion cell-to-cell connections known as synapses.

-Scientists at Washington University School of Medicine in St. Louis and the University of Minnesota are leading an unprecedented 5-year, $30 million effort to map these complex connections.
+Scientists at Washington University School of Medicine and the University of Minnesota are leading an unprecedented 5-year, $30 million effort to map these complex connections.
 Their collaboration is known as the Human Connectome Project (HCP).

-The researchers released their first major set of brain and behavioral data earlier this year, taken from 68 subjects.
+The researchers released their first major set of brain and behavioral data in early 2013, taken from 68 subjects.
 This initial release is an important milestone, they say, because the new data provides much more detail than data obtained by conventional brain scans.
-Scientists plan to study a total of 1,200 subjects and will release new data quarterly.
+Scientists plan to study a total of 1,200 individuals.

 Thirty-three faculty and a total of more than 100 researchers and technical staff at nine institutions are contributing to the HCP.
-Using powerful, custom-built brain scanners, a supercomputer, new brain analysis techniques and other state-of-the-art resources, they are tracing the anatomical “wires” that interconnect thousands of different regions of the human brain’s gray matter.
+Using powerful, custom-built brain scanners, a supercomputer, new brain analysis techniques and other state-of-the-art resources, they are tracing the anatomical “wires” that connect thousands of different regions of the human brain.

 The project is funded by 16 institutes and centers of the National Institutes of Health via its Blueprint for Neuroscience Research.